Wesley16838/frontend_interview/Behavior_Question/Behavior.md

 ### Tell me about an unpopular decision of yours

-During the Global Hackathon, I raised an idea which visualizes the data **[⬆ Back to Top](#question)**
+During the Global Hackathon, I raised an idea which visualizes the data but there were too many similar topics, so my teammates disagree with my idea!
+Thus, we took time on conducting market research to make sure what people need and the challenge they faced.

+**[⬆ Back to Top](#question)**

 ### What is the most difficult situation you have ever faced in your life